 Upon recognition of Nordgold's earn-in, the Company recorded the carrying value of its investment in CMMO at its fair value of \$36,701, resulting in a gain on deconsolidation of \$14,116.
 The fair value of the Company's investment in CMMO was determined using the consideration it received for an aggregate interest of 55.01%, which was \$44,875 (US\$36,000).

 The Company accounts for its investment in CMMO as an equity accounted investment.

-Investment in CMMO continuity table:
+A continuity of the investment in CMMO is shown below: